RedPitaya/RedPitaya/doc/appsFeatures/newtworkManager.rst

 .. note::

-    We recommend usage of Network Manager application for STEMlab connection settings however, if :ref:`local network access <ConnectSTEMlab>`, which is needed to run Network manager application is not available, it is still possible to :ref:`connect manually <network>`.
+    We recommend usage of Network Manager application for RedPitaya connection settings however, if :ref:`local network access <ConnectSTEMlab>`, which is needed to run Network manager application is not available, it is still possible to :ref:`connect manually <network>`.